-The UN Committee on Economic, Social and Cultural Rights defines "habitability" as one of the criteria for adequate housing.
-Overcrowding is a problem because it can undermine children's needs and rights.
+The UN Committee on Economic, Social and Cultural Rights defines "habitability" as one of the criteria for adequate housing.3 Overcrowding is a problem because it can undermine children's needs and rights.
 For instance, it is difficult for school children to do homework if other household members want to sleep or watch television.
 Children's right to privacy can be infringed if they do not have space to wash or change in private.
-The right to health can be infringed as communicable diseases spread more easily in overcrowded conditions, and young children are particularly susceptible to the spread of disease.
-Overcrowding also places children at greater risk of sexual abuse, especially where boys and girls have to share beds, or children have to share beds with adults.
+The right to health can be infringed as communicable diseases spread more easily in overcrowded conditions Overcrowding also places children at greater risk of sexual abuse, especially where boys and girls have to share beds, or children have to share beds with adults.